zyg0121/MCR-exercise/README.md

-# MCR-exerice
+# MCR-Exercise

-Modern-Code-Review exercise for Team 16 in cityuHK CS5331 24fall
+Modern-Code-Review exercise for Team 16 in cityuHK CS5351 24fall